 Many of us never thought we’d be stuck in low-wage work.
 Growing up, I was told that if I went to college and got a degree, I’d have a better standard of living than I’d grown up with.
 I went to college on a scholarship, paying my living expenses by working on farms across Western North Carolina.
 I graduated as the recession hit, without prospects for a living wage job or industry connections.

 I applied to every retail and fast food company in the area; to the post office and UPS, where I didn’t even get called back for holiday temp work.
 I was desperate — and not alone.
-When Whole Foods opened its new store in Greensboro, it hired for 100 open positions.
-More than 3,000 people submitted applications — a number the regional management kept bringing up during employee orientation.
+When Whole Foods opened its new store in Greensboro, it hired for one hundred open positions.
+More than three thousand people submitted applications — a number the regional management kept bringing up during employee orientation.
 The clear message: we should consider ourselves lucky to have jobs.

 By itself, my situation might be easy to write off — an unlucky anomaly.
 But my story is common among American youth.
 Some refer to my generation as “millenials,” but I think the “Left Behind” generation would be more accurate: the best educated generation in global history, a generation saddled with crushing student debt, little to no access to living wage employment, and little prospect of anything better coming along.